besaleli/personal-website/docs/index.md

 Outside of NLP, I enjoy cooking, travel, and people with caustic senses of humor.
 My humble brag is that I'm verified at Bassiani, and my favorite subway line is the Q. When I was still literate, my favorite authors were Evelyn Waugh, Mikhail Bulgakov, and Giuseppe di Lampedusa.

+I am accepting new engagements and would love to hear more about your AI/ML needs!
 Feel free to contact me at raz [at] besaleli [dot] io if you have any potential collaborations or would just like to chat!